Decolonizing Criminology: Reckoning with the Legacy and Impact of Colonial Thought on Criminological Discourse, Crime, and Punishment

 Postcolonial theory, Indigenous criminology, Southern criminology, and green criminology are relatively “new” areas of criminological discourse that challenge the foundations of what we have come to know as sociological and criminological theory.
 Criminology as a discipline, originating in the Global North, has a difficult history that has often resulted in the silencing and exclusion of those at the margins and from the Global South.
 The legacy of this endures to this day.
 This symposium reckons with this history and explores how this developing body of work is advancing—or not—a more diverse approach to research in criminology, leading to greater inclusivity of voices often excluded by Eurocentric and colonial epistemologies.
 It asks what it is that we need to do to bridge global divides and address the power imbalances that have privileged the knowledge and policy agendas of the Global North.
 For it is only by doing this that we— as criminologists and sociologists—can begin to confront the most pressing issues of our time.

-Confirmed Speakers:
+Speakers:

-Dr. Biko Agozino, Virginia Tech
+Dr Biko Agozino, Virginia Tech.

 Dr. Nigel South, University of Essex, UK